The Threats of Drinking Contaminated Water

 • TDS (Total Dissolved Solids)

 On-site water testing involves a quick water analysis performed on your property itself.
-These tests check pH, TDS and ORP (Oxidation-Reduction Potential) levels to get a snapshot of water quality.
+These tests can also check pH to get a snapshot of water quality.

 Off-site Testing Services

 Off-site water testing involves taking a sample of your water to a laboratory for in depth-inspections.
 Guthrie & Frey will collect and deliver the sample to the laboratory and communicate the water test results to you along with professional recommendations on correcting your water.

 • Coliform bacteria test

 Coliform bacteria is a group of microorganisms found in plants, soil, and surface water.
 The bacteria can seep through cracked or poorly sealed wells and contaminate your drinking water causing a range of health hazards.
 Our safety test system will let you know whether your water is safe to drink.